130 September garden tour

 And also this cucumber keeps getting visited by these little friends.
 So yeah, I could just pull it and be done with it.
 But for some reason, it’s still there.
 I keep pushing it further to the side so it doesn’t affect the rest of the greenhouses much, but I should really just pull it.

 But I haven’t really been here for a couple of days.
 We were at that festival.
 I’ll tell you all about that.
 And I also spent some time underwater finally.
 After two years, we went on the first dives again.
-We’re going to do that again tomorrow and probably once more this weekend before my husband has to get back to work, which means less time in the garden.
+We’re going to do that again tomorrow and probably once more this weekend, which means less time in the garden.
 But with this weather, I’m fine with that.
 It’s much better to spend this weather underwater and deal with the garden when it’s nice out.
 Okay.
 Greenhouse.
 Right.

 There are plenty of flowers all over the tomatoes and the melon plants.
 And if you look along here, you’ll see there are little melons in a few places over here as well.
 I don’t think those are going to ripen, but I’m just going to let them go and let them do their thing.